 Regular staff meetings, measurable goals and understanding your niche will help decrease the number of “bad office days.”
 By the way: Has anyone seen my hairspray?

-Written by Rebecca Johnson, Executive Director of Business Consultative Services for GPN.
+Written by Rebecca Johnson, Director of Education at Eyefinity.

 busy because that’s exactly the time your team needs additional structure and encouragement.